 As mentioned above, one of the most common activated charcoal uses is to remove toxin and chemicals in the event of ingestion.
 Most organic compounds, pesticides, mercury, fertilizer and bleach bind to activated charcoal’s surface, allowing for quicker elimination, while preventing the absorption in the body.

 Activated charcoal uses also include as an antidote in the event of an accidental, or purposeful, overdose of many pharmaceutical drugs and over-the-counter medications.
-It’s effective for aspirin, opium, cocaine, morphine and acetaminophen.
+It’s effective for aspirin, opium, cocaine, morphine and acetaminophen overdose.
 It’s important that the proper amount is administered as quickly as possible — definitely within an hour of ingestion.

 In the event of poisoning, call 911 immediately.
 Proper dosing is imperative.
 According to the University of Michigan Health System, 50 to 100 grams (not milligrams!) is used in cases of poisoning in adults and 10 to 25 grams for children.

 In addition, activated charcoal can be used in cases of food poisoning when nausea and diarrhea are present.
-Adults take 25 grams at onset of symptoms or when food poisoning is suspected, and children should be given 10 grams.
+Adults take 25 grams at onset of diarrhea and nausea symptoms or when food poisoning is suspected, and children should be given 10 grams.
 Increase dosage as necessary.
 Remember, it’s essential that adequate water is consumed when activated charcoal is taken.

 7. Skin and Body Health